Last updated on April 9, 2026

 Bane of Progress | Illustration by Lars Grant-West

 Since enchantments are permanents, you need ways to remove them by either destroying or exiling them.
-Only green and white have access to this, but a little bit has bled into other colors.
-Most of the cards on this list are green and white, but I’ve included other colors where they made sense.
+The green and white portion of the color pie has the most access to this, but a little bit has bled into other colors.

 Dismantling Blow